 Figure 2.
-The flow of research process
+The flow of the research process

-This exploratory study provided advanced guidance on the main questionnaire construct in terms of terminology and question flow, as well as the appropriate range of answers, which were later validated to have internal consistency reliability with a Cronbach alpha's score of 0.835.
-The primary survey was done with a 95% confidence level (Table 1) on the basis of the Krejcie-Morgan method among 93 enterprises in these specific states (Krejcie and Morgan, 1970).
+This exploratory study provided advanced guidance on the main questionnaire construct in terms of terminology and question flow, as well as the appropriate range of answers, which were later validated to have internal consistency reliability with a Cronbach's alpha score of 0.835.
+The primary survey was done with a 95% confidence level (as shown in Table 1) based on the Krejcie-Morgan method among 93 enterprises in these specific states (Krejcie and Morgan, 1970).